Yourco Logo

 Managing Employee Leave and Accommodations

-The Family and Medical Leave Act (FMLA) creates specific obligations you must follow:
+The Family and Medical Leave Act (FMLA) creates specific obligations you'll want to follow:

-• FMLA requires employers with at least 50 employees to provide unpaid leave to employees who cannot perform their jobs due to a serious health condition, which can include physical or mental illness, injury, or impairment resulting from a disaster.
+• FMLA requires employers with at least 50 employees to provide unpaid leave to employees who cannot perform their jobs due to a serious health condition, including physical or mental illness, injury, or impairment resulting from a disaster.

 • This also applies when employees need to care for a spouse, child, or parent with a serious health condition.

-• Worth noting: periods when business activities are suspended and employees are not required to report for duty cannot count against the 12-week FMLA entitlement.
+• Periods when business activities are suspended, and employees are not required to report for duty, do not count against the 12-week FMLA entitlement.

-While you can discipline at-will employees who refuse to report to work without a legal justification, know that some state and local laws offer specific protections for employees under mandatory evacuation orders.
+While you can discipline at-will employees who refuse to report to work without a legal justification, some state and local laws offer specific protections for employees under mandatory evacuation orders.

 • Create a comprehensive emergency action plan before disasters occur